llcawthorne/llcawthorne.github.io/content/posts/udemy-spring-boot-intro.md

 messages at least.
 He claims you just need to put your custom messages in a messages.properties file, but I did that and they didn't get picked up.
 I assume I have to do something to get it to look in message.properties.
-Everyone on stack overflow with a related problem seems to be running WAR's, so those questions don't seem to apply to my setup.
+Everyone on stack overflow with a related problem seems to be running WARs, so those questions don't seem to apply to my setup.
 I'll dig in the documentation later and see what's going on.